Excuse Me, USA, But I Think We Need Some Time Apart.

-My significant other and I decided last year that before we become enslaved to a mortgage and treat my cervix like an inter-dimensional portal through which fetal alien creatures are transported to this planet from the Necroverse, maybe we should go on a little adventure outside the good ol’ US of A- just the two of us.
+My significant other and I decided last year that maybe we should go on a little adventure outside the good ol’ US of A- just the two of us.
 But, to where?

 Stuff to do… check.
 Things to see… check.
 Music to hear… check.
-Drinks to be had… super-ultra-omega-fun-go-time check.
+Good times to be had… super-ultra-omega-fun-go-time check.
 Sounds perfect.
 Japan it is!

-Due to my inability to adhere to a stringent schedule, I’m not one to have every minute of my day planned.
-However, when traveling to a country with signs written in characters I couldn’t begin to interpret, I’d better do some planning.
+While on vacation, I’m not one to have every minute of my day planned.
+However, when traveling to a country with signs written in characters I couldn’t begin to interpret, I figure I’d better do some planning.
 I’m 26; Hendricks just turned 27.
 We’re cashing in most of our vacation time for the year to travel over three weeks with a combined budget of $10,000 for airfare, hotel, food, train/subway, and other expenses.

 Itinerary: We will travel from LAX (Los Angeles International Airport) on a Thursday to NRT (Narita International Airport), arriving on a Friday.
 We will stay in the Ginza district in Chūō, Tokyo, for seven days, including a day trip to Yokosuka to visit family, before traveling by train to Kyoto, where we will stay for three days before traveling by train to Osaka.
 We’ll be getting weird in Osaka near Dotonbori for another three days, with day trips to Nara and Kobe, before returning to Tokyo to stay in Shibuya for six nights, including a day trip to Hakone.
 For those of you who are visual learners, that looks a little something like this:

 It’s reasonable to assume $10,000 isn’t just sitting in most people’s bank accounts, waiting to be expended over a short 20 day spurt.
 But, who knows?
 Maybe for some of you it is.
 We’ve definitely been slowly putting money aside for this trip over the last year… into a shared savings account.
 Here’s a quick aside: I don’t understand how people share checking accounts.
 The variability is far too much for me to process.
 I feel like an ENIAC trying to run the Matrix.
-Here’s an aside within an aside (it’s like Inception): Never accept pills from a stranger.
-I’d guess getting roofied by Cowboy Curtis was not how Neo had planned his Saturday night.
-Back to my original aside, it’s not necessarily that I have a problem with sharing a checking account; it’s that I like earning money, depositing it, and seeing my balance.
+It’s not necessarily that I have a problem with sharing a checking account; it’s that I like earning money, depositing it, and seeing my balance.
 Seeing extra/missing digits in there throws me off.
 The look on my face upon seeing my statement overtly displays the confusion with which I would be staring at a rabbit in a hat trick- “Well, how’d that get in there?
 Wait… Now where did it go?”
-Asides aside, $10,000 is definitely a chunk of change, but considering how busy we intend to be whilst abroad, it’s really a tight budget.
+Asides aside, $10,000 is definitely a chunk of change, but considering how busy we intend to be whilest abroad, it’s really a tight budget.

 I hate planes.
 I hate turbulence.
 I hate sitting in one position for more than 45 minutes.
-Albeit, flying is a necessary evil when traveling overseas, lest I intend to puke for 14 days straight, deteriorating tooth enamel as I suck on lemon wedges to combat scurvy, hoping my ship isn’t capsized and subsequently eaten by a kaiju.
+Albeit, flying is a necessary evil when traveling overseas, lest I intend to endure sea sickness for 14 days straight, deteriorating tooth enamel as I suck on lemon wedges to combat scurvy, hoping my ship isn’t capsized and subsequently eaten by a kaiju.
 No, I’ll weather the eleven hours in the clouds.
-We’re flying economy class with ANA (All Nippon Airways) because (a) I’m not spending $3,000 plus per seat for eleven hours of my life to be slightly less uncomfortable in business class, (b) it’s ranked as a 5 star airline with Skytrax, and (c) tickets were relatively inexpensive.
+We’re flying economy class with ANA (All Nippon Airways) because (a) it’s financially irresponsible (for me) to spend $3,000 plus per seat for eleven hours of my life to be slightly less uncomfortable in business class, (b) it’s ranked as a 5-star airline with Skytrax, and (c) tickets were relatively inexpensive.
 Two round trip tickets from LAX to NRT leaving on a Thursday afternoon and returning on a Wednesday morning will set you back approximately $1702.80, $1342.80 of which is classified as “taxes and fees.”
 That’s right, the flight cost, only $180 per ticket, is marked up 473% by taxes and fees.
 All I can ask is that these are the reason planes aren’t colliding mid-air on a daily basis.

 Airfare- Total Cost: $1702.80

 Hotels don’t have to take up a significant portion of your budget.
-Some travelers happily stay in hostels for a fraction of the cost of a hotel room (I’m not one of them- see my previous explanation regarding Hostel).
-Staying in capsule hotels will not do for me over 20 days unless I’m undergoing brief periods of stasis each night: imitating a shoe in a preschool cubby would no doubt exacerbate my irrational fear of small spaces.
+Some travelers happily stay in hostels for a fraction of the cost of a hotel room, but I like my own space and am a little hesitant about sleeping in a room with strangers.
+Staying in capsule hotels will not do for me: imitating a shoe in a preschool cubby would no doubt exacerbate my irrational fear of small spaces.
 Some travelers are happy to find a good vacation rental, and it works out great.
-I was once burned on a vacation rental pretty badly, and now I have the distinct taste of Jaeger (i.e., it left a bad taste) in my mouth.
+I was once burned on a vacation rental pretty badly, and I’m not quite ready to give it another go.
 I’m not looking to stay in a Ritz Carlton or a St. Regis, nor could I afford it; I would simply like a clean, comfortable, non-sketchy place to sleep for the night close to public transportation, accessible to nightlife, and with free wi-fi.

 Ginza Creston, Chuo: 3 ½ Stars. $1240.20/7 nights.
 Double.